 Goat Cheese.
 There are lots of different kinds of cheese made from goat milk.
 You're going to want to pick out a chevre.
 It's the smooth creamy type of goat cheese.

-Add burgers to the pan, 4 at a time.
-Sear burgers on both sides until they reach the desired temperature.
-It should take about 2 minutes per side.
-Remove from the pan and let them rest for 3 minutes.
-On a small slider bun, slather on fig jam and then add arugula.
+Step 4: On a small slider bun, slather on fig jam and add your lettuce of choice.
 Set your patty on top of the arugula and add 2 slices of goat cheese and charred onions.

 Serve hot!
 I'm never a fan of leftover burgers.
 So, only make as many as you're going to eat!
+Then freeze the rest.
+Fig jam is so delicious but if you need an alternative, try our Chipotle BBQ Sauce for a sweet and tangy sauce to pair with your goat cheese burgers.

 How to Make A Larger Quantity of Sliders

 On the day of the cooking, take your desired amount of onions and place them on a piece of tinfoil with salt, pepper, and oil.
 Wrap the tinfoil around them (do this in batches if necessary) and place them on the grill.
-Instead of using a cast iron, cook the patties and onions on the grill.
-Grilling works best in teams so while the burgers are grilling, someone can slather the bottom layer of the slider buns with fig jam and top them with arugula.
-Once the patties and onions are done, you can fix the rest of the burgers and serve them!
+Instead of using a cast iron pan, cook the patties and onions on the grill.

 📖 Recipe

-Goat Cheese and Fig Jam Sliders
+Goat Cheese Burger with Fig Jam

 Equipment

-- 1 cast iron pan
+- 1 cast iron pan or grill

 Ingredients